Girl, 11, missing from Lawndale

 Subscribe for unlimited digital access.
 Try one month for $1!

-Police are asking the community for help finding an 11-year-old girl reported missing from Lawndale on the West Side.
+Police are asking the community for help in finding an 11-year-old girl who went missing from Lawndale on the West Side.

-Yvette Diaz was last seen May 5 around 10 p.m. and is missing from the 4900 block of West Lexington Street, according to an alert from Chicago police.

-Diaz may go to the 5100 block of South Campbell Avenue in Gage Park, police said.
-She may also go to the 1300 block of West 19th Street in Cicero.
+Yette Diaz was reported missing from her home Wednesday in the 4900 block of West Lexington Street, Chicago police said.
+She was last seen at 4:30 p.m. in the 5200 block of West Congress Parkway in Austin.

-Diaz is 5-feet tall, 150-pounds with a medium complexion, brown eyes and short red or burgundy hair.
-She was last seen wearing a black hoody, black pants and black Nike shoes.
+Diaz was described as a 5-foot, 152-pound Hispanic female with brown eyes, black hair and a light complexion, police said.
+She was last seen wearing a black hooded sweatshirt, black pants and carrying a blue book bag.

-Anyone with information on her location should call Area North detectives at 312-744-8266.
+Anyone with information on Diaz’s location should contact Area North Special Victims Unit at 312-744-8266.